Doodleverse/s2m_engine/README.md

-## s2m_engine
+## Seg2Map Engine :motor_scooter: :dash:

-*Common codes for using Segmentation Zoo models for mapping applications on geospatial imagery*
+*Common codes for processing geospatial imagery within the Doodleverse*

 An idealized Doodleverse workflow could be thought of as :